armstrongttwalker-alt/test-sphinx-multiproject/docs/user/security.rst

 Release 2.3.0
 ~~~~~~~~~~~~~

-:ref:`changelog:Version 2.3.0` resolves a security issue with translations on our community
 hosting site that allowed users to modify the hosted path of a target project by
 adding it as a translation project of their own project.
 A check was added to
 ensure project ownership before adding the project as a translation.